-Mr. Glenn is active in numerous aviation and law organizations, including the AOPA Legal Services Panel, the Lawyer Pilots Bar Association, the Alabama State Bar, the National Business Aircraft Association, the Experimental Aviation Association, the Vintage Aircraft Association (Oshkosh volunteer for 17 years), and the Air Line Pilots Association, International.
+Mr. Glenn is active in numerous aviation and law organizations, including the AOPA Legal Services Panel, the Lawyer Pilots Bar Association, the Alabama State Bar, the National Business Aircraft Association, the Experimental Aviation Association, the Vintage Aircraft Association (Oshkosh volunteer for 17 years), the Commemorative Air Force, and the Air Line Pilots Association, International.

 - J.D.
 Cumberland School of Law, Samford University

 - Admitted to Alabama State Bar.

 - B.S.
 Aerospace Engineering cum laude, Auburn University

 - Airline Transport Pilot, Airplane Multiengine Land, Type Rated in B757/767, B777, MD-11 and EMB-120 aircraft.
 Licensed pilot for 35 years.

 - Certified Flight Instructor / Instrument Instructor.

 - Flight Engineer, Turbojet Powered.
 FE experience in DC-10 and B727 aircraft.

 - Type rated on 757/767, 777, MD-11 and EMB-120 aircraft.
 Flight engineer experience in DC-10 and 727 aircraft.